dstl/IES4/ies.md

 IES also allows a duration to specified even when the precise start and end are not known - e.g. we can specify a meeting lasted an hour and took place on a particular day, but we don't know what time it began and ended.

-Note: to prevent duplicate periods being created, the uri of each period should reflect the ISO8601 datetime (encoded to % out the disallowed URI characters).
-So for example, the uri for January 2008 would be http://iso8601.iso.org#2008-01.
+Note: to prevent duplicate periods being created, the uri of each period should reflect the ISO8601 datetime in Coordinated Universal Time (encoded without punctuation).
+So for example, the uri for January 2008 would be http://iso8601.iso.org#200801.
 For ParticularPeriod, this is fairly simple.
 For PeriodOfTime, the ISO8601 encoding for the period should be used.

 In the first example below, we show that Fred began working for Acme in 2011, and that we know he left Acme, and we're not sure of the day he left, but it was before 2016-05-07.